I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 There were four of them scattered before me.

 Big hairy things, wrapped in hides around their waists, easily a foot taller than me, with long arms and hands big enough to beat a horse to death.
-Their broad, ugly faces and muscular chests were hairless, the exposed black skin marked with colorful swirls and strange patterns.
+Only their broad, ugly faces and muscular chests were hairless, the exposed black skin marked with colorful swirls and strange patterns.

 Even as the iron sights of the Peacemaker lined up on his broad forehead and I squeezed the trigger, it felt like this was a dream.
 This couldn’t be real.
 It was laughable.
 First a monster and now giant monkey-men.